History of West Ham United F.C.: 1989–1994

 With the team in the Premier League, there was a need to rebuild the team.
 Oxford United player Joey Beauchamp was recruited for a fee of £1.2 million.
 Shortly after arriving at the club, he complained that he should not have made the move, as it was too far from his Oxford home.
 Bonds found this attitude hard to understand compared with his own committed, never-say-die style.
 This was the first evidence of his losing appetite for the modern game and modern player.
 Fifty-eight days later, Beauchamp was signed by Swindon Town for a club-record combined fee of £800,000, which included defender Adrian Whitbread going in the opposite direction.
 Whitbread was valued at £750,000.

 Assistant manager Harry Redknapp was also now taking a bigger role in the transfer of players, with the club's approval.
 With rumours of his old club, AFC Bournemouth, being prepared to offer him a position, the West Ham board and their managing director, Peter Storrie, made a controversial move.
 Anxious not to lose Redknapp's services, the board offered Bonds a place away from the day-to-day affairs of the club, the West Ham board, which would have allowed them to appoint Redknapp as manager.
 Bonds, however, refused the post and subsequently resigned from the club.
 His accusations of deceit and manipulation by the board and by Redknapp have continued to cause ill-feeling.
-Peter Storrie claimed they that they had handled the situation correctly, saying, "If Harry had gone to Bournemouth, there was a good chance Bill would have resigned anyway, so we were in a no-win situation.
+Peter Storrie claimed that they had handled the situation correctly, saying, "If Harry had gone to Bournemouth, there was a good chance Bill would have resigned anyway, so we were in a no-win situation.
 We're sad that Bill is going, and it's a big blow but it's time to move on and we have appointed a great manager."